CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-api-resource-model.md

 ### Other CRD Designs discussed

 We have considered the design to copy the system CRD to each tenant's world for simplicity in CRD searching logic.
 In this design, when the system tenant decides to publish a CRD, the system copies the CRD to spaces of applicable regular tenants.
 Yet I am moving away from it as it is less flexible and responsive than desired.
 Consider the following scenarios:
 * When copying a CRD from system's space to tenant's space, the tenant's own CRD is overwritten.
 If the system CRD contains some tricky bugs and the tenant would like to revert to his own copy CRD after a period, he has to retrieve the CRD source file and apply it.
-If the orginal CRD yaml file is gone, he cannot even revert.
+If the original CRD yaml file is gone, he cannot even revert.
 While with current design, it can be done by just changing MultiTenancyCRDPolicy of the tenant.
 * If the system tenant would like to recall a published CRD, it needs to remove the CRD from each affected tenant.
 Yet with the no-copy design, it involves only one deletion in the system space.

 Besides, the copy-CRD-to-tenant design also has the following disadvantages comparing to design given earlier:
 1. delay in deployment.
 It costs time and resources to copying.
 2. It needs a new controller to watch for the CRD, which will copy the CRD to tenant spaces or remove CRD from tenant spaces.

 The advantage of copy-CRD-to-tenant scheme is simplicity, as all the CRDs that the tenant has access are in the tenant's own space and we don't need to worry about authorization.
 However, as explained above, the logic to search matching CRD is in the api server side, not the client side.
 Therefore, no concern about client authorization is necessary.
-Besides, per the pseudo-code given above, the complixity of the CRD matching is acceptable.
+Besides, per the pseudo-code given above, the complexity of the CRD matching is acceptable.